Ahmed101Mohammed/al_3adl-blog/README.md

 ADMIN_PASSWORD=(replace by yours)
 ADMIN_NAME=(replace by yours)
 ```
-#### Running:
+### Running:
-In the previouse phases you installed and set up the app, now you will run it:
+In the previous phases you installed and set up the app, now you will run it:
 1. Paste this line in your terminal in the root of the project folder:
 ```
 npm run dev